You may not be aware of the dangers of Passive Smoking to your Pets.

 - Wash our hair after smoking, especially if a child or pet is cuddling up near to you

 - Never leave ash trays or cigarette butts where pets can easily access

-- Frequently clean and steam carpets to prevent toxic particles building up
+- Frequently clean and steam carpets to prevent toxic particles from building up

 - Designate a specific room for smoking, where children and pets are not allowed to enter

-These steps will help to reduce the amount of toxic smoke that your dog or cat is exposed too, but by stopping smoking really is the best option to safeguard your pet’s health and wellbeing
+These steps will help to reduce the amount of toxic smoke that your dog or cat is exposed to, but stopping smoking really is the best option to safeguard your pet’s health and wellbeing